 Leaving your tenancy without giving notice, by moving all your things out and then posting the keys through the letterbox, is called 'abandonment'.
 It won't end your agreement, even though you've left the property.
 Your landlord can carry on charging you rent until the fixed term of your agreement comes to an end.

 The landlord can apply for a court order to make you pay what you owe.
 The court will decide whether you should have to pay your landlord the money or not.
 If the landlord has managed to let out the property, they can't claim any rent from you after the new tenant has moved in.

 Leaving this way may also make it harder for you to find a new home.
 Most private landlords ask new tenants for references from previous landlords, and might not rent to anyone who has abandoned a tenancy or licence in the past or has a history of rent arrears.

 You have a joint tenancy or licence if you share your home with a spouse, partner, family member or friend, and both or all of your names are on the agreement.

-If you're thinking about leaving, talk to the other joint tenants first.
+Talk to the other joint tenants first if you're thinking about leaving.
 It may be possible for someone else to take your place, or for the landlord to draw up a new agreement to those who are staying.

 You can only end a fixed term joint tenancy if your landlord and all the other joint tenants agree to it, or if there's a break clause in your agreement, and all the other tenants agree to use it.

 The actions of each individual person will affect all of your rights.
 For example if:

 - one of you leaves without ending the tenancy properly, the whole rent will still be due and the other tenants will have to pay the missing person's share

 - one of you has caused damage, the landlord may have the right to take money out of your shared deposit

 Put your agreement in writing, so that you have some proof if there are any disagreements later.